 I just bought a book called The Poetry of the Universe [Anchor Books, 1996].
 It’s about math.
 But if mathematicians and scientists are wont to invoke “poetry,” poets have a long history of speculating on the nature of ultimate reality.
 Of course there’s Lucretius, and there’s also Edgar Allen Poe’s book-length prose poem, Eureka, which is about the beginning of the universe.
 It anticipates the Big Bang and dark energy.
 It was ridiculed at the time of its release, but the New York Times recently ran a piece on how amazingly prescient it was.

-What breakthroughs in the sciences could our contemporary poems and poetics, either consciously or without intent on the part of the authors or theorists, be anticipating?
-Further, when it comes to breakthroughs in poetry and science happening around the same time, how do we determine which breakthrough came first?
-In other words, which came first, the chicken or the egg?
-The question of whether it is art influencing science, science influencing art, or if practitioners of both disciplines are coming to the same breakthroughs independently of one another speaks to the negative capability of coupling that is present in both poetry and Feynman’s quantum electrodynamics.
-The reason why it may be impossible to determine which breakthrough comes first, the chicken or the egg (the impossibility of the answer is what the question is meant to demonstrate), is because the question cleverly relies upon outdated, linear understandings of space and time.
+What breakthroughs in the sciences could our poems and poetics, either consciously or without intent, be anticipating?
+When it comes to breakthroughs in poetry and science happening around the same time, how do we determine which breakthrough came first?
+Which comes first, the chicken or the egg?
+The question of whether it is art influencing science, science influencing art, or if practitioners of both disciplines are coming to the same breakthroughs independently of one another speaks to the creative coupling that is present in both poetry and Feynman’s quantum electrodynamics.
+The reason why it may be impossible to determine which breakthrough comes first, the chicken or the egg (the impossibility of the answer is what the question is meant to demonstrate), is because the question cleverly relies upon outdated understandings of space and time.
 In my imagination, I am visualizing Gertrude Stein asking that same question in the language of poetry, her light speed: The question is this, which came which, the chicken or the chicken.
-This question and the egg of course.
+This is the question and the egg of course.